bplaat/melody-maker/README.md

-# Genetic Melody Maker Music Tracker Thingy
+# Bassie Genetic Music Tracker
-A machine learning school project to create a melody with a genetic algorithm
+A machine learning school project to create music with a genetic algorithm